Blog

 2. Having decided I wanted to become a father, I felt mch would give me a greater sense of autonomy to control my workload.
 In turn, this would give me the time and energy to hopefully have a positive impact on the most important job I have: being a dad.

 Upon founding mch an initial priority was to develop a ‘brand’ and the associated website and other marketing materials.
 This was not something I was looking forward to.
 Given my lack of creativity, I’d need some help and previous encounters with marketing ‘experts’ had left me with the impression that a passion for fonts, colours and nebulous phrases was crucial to marketing success.
 To my surprise, the first (and only) marketing specialist I met did not start with talk of fonts and colours.
 Instead he simply asked why I had founded mch.
 After verbalising what I have written above, he asked a few more practical questions and then stated he had enough information to propose an initial brand for mch.
 Rather surprised (and pleased) that not a single reference had been made to fonts or colours; I awaited the proposal with interest.
 Today’s brand is essentially what was outlined in the initial proposal back in 2005.
-When I asked the expert how he had come to choose the simple ‘plus sign’ logo and the ‘Positive Impact’ strapline, he stated that (unbeknownst to me) I had used the term ‘positive impact’ several times to describe why I had founded mch.
+When I asked the expert how he had come to choose the simple ‘plus sign’ logo and the ‘Positive Impact’ strapline, he stated that (unbeknownst to me) I had used the term ‘positive impact’ several times to describe my career choices and why I had founded mch.
 Since having a positive impact was a very personal desire, he had combined the positive symbols and wording with my initials MCH.

 And that is why I founded mch and why the strapline is ‘Positive Impact’!